apache/jackrabbit-filevault/src/site/markdown/importmode.md

 Import Mode
 ===========
 The import mode defines how imported content affects existing content in the repository.
 It is controlled by the [ImportMode][api.ImportMode] set in the [Workspace Filter](filter.html) and defaults to `REPLACE`.

+Details on how node ids are treated during import are outlined at [Referenceable Nodes](referenceablenodes.html)

 <!-- MACRO{toc} -->